Isabellemos/musicology/README.md

 Option 1: My corpus consists of all music of my favourite artist Sevdaliza.

 Sevdaliza started making music in 2015.
 Her genre is hard to identify I think.
-It is close to electronic / dance however I also feel Sevdaliza changed her identity / genre over the years as well.
-I would like to investigate how Sevdaliza's music changed over time (from 2015 to 2022) by comparing her songs split up in timeframes (I think I will divide songs in groups per year).
+It is close to electronic / dance however I also feel Sevdaliza slightly changed her style / genre over the years as well.

+I would like to investigate in what way Sevdaliza's music changed over time (from 2015 to 2022) by comparing her songs split up in timeframes (I think I will divide songs in groups per year).